yourinijsyonicon/hexagonal-template-quarkus-gradle/README.md

 http://localhost:8080/q/swagger-ui/

 ## Links
-...
+If you want to generate a template from scratch, you can visit [Quarkus Setup Wizard](https://code.quarkus.io/) to generate a basic setup.
+You can introduce modules cfr this template on the go as you need.

 ## Remarks
+### Get Started
+If you want to start a new Quarkus project I suggest using the Quarkus Setup Wizard (see links).
+This template is simply for demo purposes or you want to see Quarkus combined in a hexagon setup.

 ### Mac / MX - aarch64 architecture
 For Mac users having aarch64 based architecture, check [installation info](https://dev.to/maksimrv/install-graalvm-on-macos-m1-1p8n)

-### GraalVM Updater - GraalVM directory is invalid
+### Java 17 GraalVM Updater - GraalVM directory is invalid
-For Java 17+ graalvm installations; the default recommended way of settings GRAALVM_HOME etc. didn't work for me.
+For Java 17 graalvm installations; the default recommended way of settings GRAALVM_HOME etc. didn't work for me.
 For some reason I had to use the gu binary located in ../Contents/Home/lib/installer/bin/gu.

 Using the one under ../Contents/Home/bin/gu or using path did **not** work for me.
 When trying to do so I received following